 This is a cross-sectional descriptive study.
 The data collected conveniently from 101 health-care workers in Jordan directly managing care of individuals with COVID-19.

 Health-care workers have moderate-to-high level of knowledge and management skills of psychological distress related to COVID-19; means ranged from 50%–70% agreement and confidence.
 In general, health-care workers were able to identify mental and psychosocial health needs and priorities at a moderate level.
 Health-care workers knowledge had a positive and significant correlation with age (r = 0.24, p = 0.012) and years of experience (r = 0.28, p = 0.004), and a significant difference was found in their management between those who are trained on psychological first aids and those who are not (t = −3.11, p = 0.003).

 There is a need to train health-care workers to integrate psychosocial and mental health care to manage care psychological distress related to COVID-19.

 This study is emphasizing the need for mental health psychosocial support training and in integration.
 Health-care workers providing care to individuals with COVID-19 are not aware of mental health priorities and needs of their patients.
 This paper contributes to the body of knowledge adding more understanding about competencies of health-care workers providing care and their preparedness to manage care individuals with COVID-19.

 Hamdan Mansour, A., Al Shibi, A.N., Khalifeh, A.H. and Hamdan Mansour, L.A.
-(2020), "Health-care workers’ knowledge and management skills of psychosocial and mental health needs and priorities of individuals with COVID-19", Mental Health and Social Inclusion, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/MHSI-04-2020-0022
+(2020), "Health-care workers’ knowledge and management skills of psychosocial and mental health needs and priorities of individuals with COVID-19", Mental Health and Social Inclusion, Vol. 24 No. 3, pp. 135-144. https://doi.org/10.1108/MHSI-04-2020-0022

 Emerald Publishing Limited